Qarik-Group/concourse-tutorial/README.md

 vagrant up
 ```

+### Test Setup

-5. Open http://192.168.100.4:8080/ in your browser:
+Open http://192.168.100.4:8080/ in your browser:

 [![initial](no_pipelines.png)](http://192.168.100.4:8080/)

-6. Once the page loads in your browser, click to download the `fly` CLI appropriate for your operating system:
+Once the page loads in your browser, click to download the `fly` CLI appropriate for your operating system:

 ![cli](fly_cli.png)

-7. Once downloaded, copy the `fly` binary into your path (`$PATH`), such as `/usr/local/bin` or `~/bin`.
+Once downloaded, copy the `fly` binary into your path (`$PATH`), such as `/usr/local/bin` or `~/bin`.
 Don't forget to also make it executable.
 For example,

 ```
 sudo mkdir -p /usr/local/bin